 How to get Tezos¶

 In this How To we explain how to get up-to-date binaries to run Tezos for each network.
-You can either use the docker images, which is easier, or build from sources.
+You can either use the docker images or install via opam, which is easier, or build from sources like developers do.

 The same script can be used to run Mainnet, Carthagenet or Zeronet, it suffices to rename it as it downloads a different image based on its name.
-For example, to run Carthagenet test network:
+For example, to run Carthagenet test network with the latest release:

 Alternatively, to run Mainnet: